CartoDB/documentation/app/content/carto3-workspace/account-settings/managing-registered-apps.md

 ## Managing registered apps

 The CARTO 3 Workspace includes options for managing your registered apps.
-From the *Account Settings* menu, you can register apps, editing apps, view details apps or delete apps.
+From the *Account Settings* section, you can register apps, editing apps, view details apps or delete apps.

 ### Registering apps

-You can register existing apps so that you have easy and quick access to it when you need it.
+You can register existing apps so that you have easy and quick access to them when you need.
 For registering an app, click the *Register new* button.

 ![Account Settings register new apps](/img/cloud-native-workspace/account-settings/account_settings_new_apps.png)